MichaelLangbein/tdl2/backend/data/wiki/programming/blender.md

 - But that can't work before realization, because this rotation only has effect on the first instance?

-## Instance on points + Endpoint selection
+## Instance rotation
-The selection refers to the parent's points, not the instance's.
+- in the `instances on points` node
+    - the `rotation` property is multiplied with any previous rotations that have occured.

+Inverting rotations is not actually trivial!
+Blender 4 should have an `invert rotation` node.
+However, [here](https://blenderartists.org/t/correctly-adding-rotations-to-referenced-instances-in-gn-such-as-lights/1452071/3)/[here](https://blenderartists.org/uploads/short-url/aB6JtJKWGQuzmfde4pNkRAC1tLt.blend) seems to be a nice solution.

-## Scaling elements from their individual center after having been realized
+### Scaling elements from their individual center after having been realized
 Example: bunches of leaves:
- - instances have been realized because I need their z to go back to global z
+ - instances have been realized because I need their z to go back to global z (since there is not yet a `invert rotation` node)
  - now I want to stretch them out along x and y, but not z (to acchieve a Japanese look)
  - but `Transform` scales from the global center out